kushkansara02/shopify-backend-challenge-fall-2022/README.md

 I used the NestJS framework along with TypeScript to implement the MVC (Model-View-Controller) architecture.
 Additionally, I used Prisma as an ORM along with a PostgreSQL database hosted on Heroku.
 With these technologies, the backend code and database queries are type-safe and all data is validated.
 Below are some other things to keep in mind:

 - Take a look at `prisma/schema.prisma` to understand the database schemas.
+- I have prepopulated the database with some sample data.
 - The count of an inventory item cannot be less than 0, so a negative input will always be changed to 0.
 - The price of an inventory item cannot be less than 0, so a negative input will always be changed to 0.
 - The name of each inventory item must be unique.
 If a new item is created with a name that already exists, nothing will be created.